Your Community Representative

 Protecting the Environment

 Humans need pollinators.
-I’ve helped Columbia Heights become a national leader in protecting this critical link in our food chain.
+I’ve helped our community become a national leader in protecting this critical link in our food chain.
 We are recognized by the National Wildlife Federation for fulfilling the Mayor’s Monarch Pledge.
-I have also made No Mow May a recognized city practice.
+I have also made No Mow May a recognized practice.

 Lawn sign that reads 'We are participating in No Mow May to help keep our pollinators from fading away.'